-We continue to pay weekly grants to older people on very low incomes, and all such beneficiaries received a special payment at Christmas of £150, as well as an additional winter fuel payment of £100, funded by part of the donation received from the Civil Service Insurance Society Charity Fund.
-This year we increased the minimum and maximum weekly grants that we pay, so this now ranges from £15 to £50 dependant on income.
+We continue to pay weekly grants to older people on very low incomes, and all such beneficiaries received a special payment at Christmas of £100, as well as an additional winter fuel payment of £200, funded in part by the donation received from the Civil Service Insurance Society Charity Fund.
+Our weekly grant ranges from £15 to £50 dependant on income.

-During 2022 the Fund also continued to make payments under the 'Care in the Home' scheme designed to help the elderly pay for specific items of care to enable them to maintain their independence and for them to remain in their own homes for as long as possible.
+During 2023 the Fund also continued to make payments under the 'Care in the Home' scheme designed to help the elderly pay for specific items of care to enable them to maintain their independence and for them to remain in their own homes for as long as possible.